nhat2605/react-portfolio-template/_posts/nebula1.0.md

 Now that we got the definition out of the way, let’s have a look at the structure of how our neural network might look like:
 ![Deep Neural Network](https://cf-assets.www.cloudflare.com/slt3lc6tev37/1wkNx98skWwkKAw2XExpQe/33505b0b82e3156fc042bca42a1a2034/neural-network-diagram.png)

 Do you ever wonder why when you look at something like a cat, you know that it is a cat and not a dog instantly?
-Well, that's because your brain has been trained over time to recognize shapes, sizes, and patterns that distinguish cats from dogs.
+Well, that's because your brain has been trained over time to recognise shapes, sizes, and patterns that distinguish cats from dogs.

 Just like how you learned to tell cats and dogs apart, a neural network learns by being shown thousands, if not millions, of pictures of cats and dogs.
 Each time it guesses correctly, it gets a little 'digital pat on the back' (aka, it adjusts its internal settings to remember what the right answer looks like).
 And when it’s wrong?
 Well, it does the digital equivalent of going back to the drawing board to figure out why that fluffy creature with the mischievous smile was not a small, barky dog but indeed a cat.